Yeoh Kay Bin

-Yeoh Kay Bin (born 19 July 1980) is a Malaysian badminton player.
+Yeoh Kay Bin (born 19 July 1980) is a Malaysian badminton coach and former player.
+He is the independent coach of the top Malaysian men's singles player Lee Zii Jia.

 Career

 Yeoh was the champion at the 2003 India Satellite and 2010 Romanian International.
 In 2007, he won a bronze medal in the Asian Championships, beaten by Chen Hong in the semifinals.